EuroVis 2023 Reviewer Guidelines

 Avoid Conflicts of Interest

 As a reviewer of a EuroVis paper, you have a certain power over the reviewing process.
 It is important for you to avoid any conflict of interest.
 Even though you would, of course, act impartially on any paper, there should be absolutely no question about the impartiality of review.
-Thus, if you are assigned a paper where your review would create a possible conflict of interest, you should return the paper and not submit a review.
+Thus, if you are assigned a paper where your review would create a possible conflict of interest, you should return the review and as soon as possible inform the papers co-chairs.
 Conflicts of interest include (but are not limited to) situations in which

 - You are a co-author of the work.

 - You have a strong affiliation with the same institution as one of the authors.
 This includes (but is not limited to) your current employment as a professor, adjunct professor, visiting professor, or similar position, in the role of a consulting or advisory arrangement, previous employment with the institution within the last 12 months, being considered for employment at the institution, any role as an officer, governing board membership, or relevant committee, or the current enrollment as a student.

 - You have been directly involved in the work and will be receiving credit in some way.
 If you’re a member of the author’s thesis committee, and the paper is about his or her thesis work, then you are involved.

 - You suspect that others might see a conflict of interest in your involvement.
 For example, even though Microsoft Research in Seattle and Beijing are in some ways more distant than Berkeley and MIT, there is likely to be a perception that they are “both Microsoft” and folks from one should not review papers from the other.